-Within twenty days after the close of a hearing, the Hearing Committee shall submit a report of its findings of fact and the recommendations for disposition of the charges to the chief administrative officer, together with a transcript of the proceedings, and shall at the same time transmit a copy of its report to the student concerned or his/her representative.
-Within ten days thereafter, the chief administrative officer shall make his/her determination thereon.
+Within twenty days after the close of a hearing, the Hearing Committee shall submit a report of its findings of fact and the recommendations for disposition of the charges to the chief administrative officer, together with a transcript of the proceedings, and shall at the same time transmit a copy of its report to the student concerned or their representative.
+Within ten days thereafter, the chief administrative officer shall make their determination thereon.
 Final authority to dismiss the charges or to determine the guilt of those against whom they are made and to expel, suspend or otherwise discipline them shall be vested in the chief administrative officer.
-If s/he shall reject the findings of the Hearing Committee in whole or in part, s/he shall make new findings which must be based on substantial evidence in the record and shall include them in the notice of his/her final determination which shall be served upon the student or students with respect to whom it is made.
+If they shall reject the findings of the Hearing Committee in whole or in part, they shall make new findings which must be based on substantial evidence in the record and shall include them in the notice of their final determination which shall be served upon the student or students with respect to whom it is made.